Facing threats, some election workers weigh whether to stay

 On Friday, an official with the U.S. Department of Justice was scheduled to update state election officials gathered in Louisiana for their summer conference on the work of the task force that was announced in June 2021.

-Three men have been charged by federal prosecutors with one of them pleading guilty last month.
-In that case, Colorado’s secretary of state was the subject of multiple threatening posts on social media.
+Three men have been charged by federal prosecutors, with one of them pleading guilty last month.
+In that case, Colorado Secretary of State Jena Griswold was the subject of multiple threatening posts on social media.

-“Do you feel safe?” one of the threats said, according to court documents.
-“You shouldn’t.”
+Griswold said the threats have not stopped.
+Just last week, a caller to her office’s public phone line said: “Hey, I’ve got a message for the secretary and I want you to pass it along.
+The angel of death is coming for her in the name of Jesus Christ.”

+“The fact of the matter is they’ve only done three prosecutions when we know there are literally thousands and thousands of violent threats going to election workers and secretaries of state,” Griswold said.
+“People are using threats as part of the attack on democracy to try to intimidate election workers, to try to intimidate county clerks and secretaries of state, and they are succeeding in some places.”

 Kenneth Polite, assistant attorney general for the department’s criminal division, said federal investigators were working through each report to determine which cases can be successfully prosecuted, noting challenges in attributing threats often made anonymously and weighing free speech protections.
 He said additional prosecutions are expected.